Zac-Digital/fh-services/README.md

 To build each project, you can navigate to the `SuperSolution.sln` root and run a `dotnet build`.

-Alternatively, you can navigate to an individual projects `.csproj` and `dotnet build` that.
+Alternatively, you can navigate to an individual projects' `.csproj` and `dotnet build` that.

 #### Appsettings